plaidml/git-big/README.md

 Commands:
   add      Add big files
-  clone    Clone a repository with big files cp       Copy big files help     Show this message and exit. init     Initialize big files mv       Move big files pull     Pull big files push     Push big files rm       Remove big files status   View big file status unlock   Unlock big files version  Print version and exit
+           This command gives you the option of inputting one or more paths.
+If a single file path is given, it will add your file to the index.
+If a directory path is given, all files within the directory will be recursively added to the index.

+  clone    Clone a repository with big files
+           Allows you to clone a repository in the same way git clone works but can be used on repositories wth WORM files.

+  cp       Copy big files
+           Copies specified file to a specified location e.g. git big cp bigfile.iso /home/new/place

+  help     Show this message and exit.

+  init     Initialize big files
+           Sets up your local repository for use with git big

+  mv       Move big files
+           Moves or renames a file, a directory or a symlink in the same way that git mv would usually work.
+The index will be updated with the new changes made but changes must be committed.

+  pull     Pull big files
+           Allows you to receive big files from a remote repository.

+  push     Push big files
+           Updates references to files in the remote repository.

+  rm       Remove big files
+           This command gives you the option of inputting one or more paths.
+If a single file path is given, it will remove your file from the index.
+If a directory path is given, all files within the directory will be recursively removed from the index.

+  status   View big file status
+           Allows you to see where your files exist on either working/ local repisitory, the cache, or the depot where your large files are being stored.

+  unlock   Unlock big files
+           When adding a large binary file to your directory, it will be set to read only mode to prevent from accidental overwrites or deletions.
+In order to edit your desired file, it will need to be, unlocked, removed, edited and then pushed to your git repository.

+  version  Print version and exit
 ```